llsurreal919/SiamIOU/README.md

 |SiamIOU        | EB       |21.5\%   | 28.6\%    |23.0\%     |19.6\%     |479.9     |21137.8     |169095.0    |20.1fps         |

 #### EB detections
-We obtained our copy of detections from the authors of the original [IOU Tracker](https://github.com/bochinski/iou-tracker).
+These results are evaluated on detections of [EB](http://zyb.im/research/EB/) detector.
+We obtained the detection results from the original [IOU Tracker](https://github.com/bochinski/iou-tracker).